Business Impact Analysis – Freelancers under VAT in the UAE

 - The anticipated revenue

 - Financial activity

 - MOA (Memorandum of Association)

 After submitting all those, you now have to wait for some time before your TRN is allocated.

 4. Keep your financial records

 Every freelancer needs to maintain records of all their transactions for future reference when filing their tax returns.
 Those who are also ineligible to pay for the tax are also required to do the same.
-There is a software which helps freelancers who might be having troubles to generate their own invoices.
+There is software that helps freelancers who might be having trouble generating their own invoices.